whitneyburton/portfolios/students/1611-back/maria-stenquist/20170112-maria-stenquist-m1.md

 * I had fun building this project.
 I think the concept of linked-lists are important to grasp as they can be built on the fly and are very useful in data science applications.

 **Scores**
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Enumerable & Collections:
+* TDD: 3
-* REPL Interface and Game Functionality:
+* Functionality: 2
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 #### Mastermind